cybros-network/cybros-network/pallets/device_ids/runtime-api/README.md

-RPC runtime API for the FRAME NFTs pallet.
+RPC runtime API for the FRAME DeviceIds pallet.

-License: Apache-2.0